SurenderKM21/EvacAI/README.md

 ### 1. Route Optimization (Dijkstra's Algorithm)
 Located in `src/lib/actions.ts`.
-EvacAI uses a weighted **Dijkstra’s Algorithm** to find the "Safety-First" path.
+EvacWay uses a weighted **Dijkstra’s Algorithm** to find the "Safety-First" path.
 Unlike standard GPS which looks for the shortest distance, our algorithm assigns "costs" based on crowd density:
 - **Free:** Cost 1
 - **Moderate:** Cost 3
 - **Crowded:** Cost 10